You don’t need a high-end cleaning machine

 You will need a carbon fiber anti static record cleaning brush, this brush will dry clean and actually attract dust particles out of the grooves, they will actually jump out at the brush as you gently brush the vinyl’s playing surface.

-I believe at a minimum you should at least have the above tools to assure quality playback of your vinyl, you can of course check out the many other options to cleaning vinyl, ranging from cheap to ridiculously expensive.
+I believe at a least you should have the above tools to assure quality playback of your vinyl, you can of course check out the many other options to cleaning vinyl, ranging from cheap to ridiculously expensive.

 Sometimes I do get tired of turning the record over after 20 minutes or so, and yeah, every once in a while the dreaded sticking repeat will pop up, and remind you why people went to the cassette and then the CD over vinyl.
 For me though, it’s more about a connection with the past, my past… and vinyl is the only format that makes me feel those closely held emotions.